DanielMazurkiewicz/ultradb/README.md

 testDb.hide(documentId);
 ```

 Note that "documentId" parameter is examined only briefly, so providing appropriate value is on your responsibility.
-Providing inappropriate value might lead to strange behaviour.
+Providing inappropriate value might lead to strange behaviour or database corruption.

 ## Unhiding document